Kenneth-Macharia/Learning/DevOps/docker/swarm-notes.md

 `$ docker container ls` show the containers being run by the swarm tasks.
 Their name (if not specified) will be in the form 'task_name.task_id + random_number'

-(NB) A swarm service cannot be stopped, so the only option is to remove the service from the cluster: $ docker serice rm {serice}
+`A swarm service cannot be stopped, so the only option is to remove the service from the cluster: $ docker serice rm {serice}`

 ## Scaling up a service

 `$ docker service update` (see --help) to scale up a service.
 This is designed to change a service live to ensure its always up e.g `docker service update {service} --{options} {option_value_to_set}` This is similar to $ docker update for single containers.

-(NB) Also `$ docker service scale --help`
+Also `$ docker service scale --help`

 - Should any task/container in the swarm fail, then another immediatly spun up to replace it.